New York City Police Department: Rank structure

 Officers graduate from the Police Academy after 26 weeks (or sometimes more) of training in various academic, physical, and tactical fields.
 For the first 18 months of their careers, they are designated as "Probationary Police Officers" or, more informally, "rookies".
 There are three career "tracks" in the NYPD: supervisory, investigative, and specialist.
 The supervisory track consists of nine ranks; promotion to the ranks of sergeant, lieutenant, and captain are made via competitive civil service examinations.
 After reaching the rank of captain, promotion to the ranks of deputy inspector, inspector, deputy chief, assistant chief, (bureau) chief, and chief of department is always at the discretion of the NYPD commissioner.
 Promotion from the rank of police officer to detective is discretionary by the police commissioner or required by law when the officer has performed outstanding investigative duty for eighteen months or more.

 Badges

 Badges in the New York City Police Department are referred to as "shields" (the traditional term), though not all badge designs are strictly shield-shaped.
-Some officers have used "Pottsy" badges, "dupes", or duplicate badges, as officers are punished for losing their shield by also losing up to ten days' pay.

 Every rank has a different badge design (except "police officer" and "probationary police officer") and, upon change in rank, officers receive a new badge.
-Lower-ranked police officers are identified by their shield numbers, and tax registry numbers.
+Lower-ranked police officers are identified by their shield numbers.
 Lieutenants and above do not have shield numbers and are identified by tax registry numbers.
-All sworn members of the NYPD have their ID card photos taken against a red background.
-Civilian employees of the NYPD have their ID card photos taken against a blue background, signifying that they are not commissioned to carry a firearm.
-All ID cards have an expiration date.
-Although the first deputy commissioner and chief of department share the same insignia (four stars), the first deputy commissioner outranks the chief of department.
-The deputy commissioners, bureau chiefs/bureau chief chaplains, and chief surgeon have three stars.